bbcfive/github-repo-search/README.md

 ## Component Introduction

-1. `App.vue`: The main component of the application, containing the overall layout.
+1. `MainPage.vue`: The main component of the application, containing the overall layout.

 2. `RepositorySearch.vue`: Search component that allows users to input keywords to search for GitHub repositories.